 MaineHealth created short videos to share patients’ and families’ experiences with mental health disorders in primary care settings.
 In these videos, patients and family members describe their struggles and what they wish they had known when they began navigating primary and integrated care settings for behavioral health treatment.

 In addition, MaineHealth featured a patient’s experience with the Mental Health Integration Program in a series of reports created to highlight different programs offered by MaineHealth.
-Read the patient’s story in MaineHealth’s Community Health Impact Series (PDF - 2.08 MB)(This link will open in new window).
+Read the patient’s story in MaineHealth’s Community Health Impact Series (PDF - 2.08 MB).

 Useful Resource(s) for encouraging patients to ask questions about their care